-Transfer: A non-restricted user (typically the attendant) can transfer a CO trunk to an outward restricted or toll restricted station, giving the station outward service.
+Transfer: A non-restricted user (typically the attendant) can transfer a CO trunk to an outward-restricted or toll-restricted Class 1-4 station, giving the station outward service.
 The toll restriction class of the transferring station will apply for calls placed over a transferred trunk.
+Class 5 stations known as "Public Stations" cannot receive a transferred trunk with dial tone from a station with lower class of toll restrictions.
+It keeps its Class 5 restriction.
+However, if one or more digits were dialed before the transfer by the transferring station, the call can be completed by the Class 5 station.
+The transferring station appears as the station of record in the SMDR.